-- (d) The system capacity benefit inputs associated with system capacity benefits from non-legacy demand side management resources (i.e., those demand-side resources not included as a resource in the Company's approved 2018 IRP) shall be based on the seasonal allocation from the resource adequacy plan used in the Company's most recently-approved CPIRP or biennial avoided cost proceeding as of December 31 of the year preceding the date of the annual DSM/EE rider filing. - (e) DEC will comply, however, with Commission Rule R8-60(i)(6)(iii), which requires DEC to include in its biennial CPIRP, revised as applicable in its annual report, certain information regarding the Measures and Programs that it evaluated but rejected. - (f) The system energy values calculated from the production cost modeling, the capacity value calculation, as well as the CEPV applied in the determination of energy benefit will be values developed for purposes of DSM/EE program evaluation and are specific to assessment of DSM/EE Programs only. - (g) Moreover, because energy efficiency is modeled as a load modifier in the CPIRP, for the Calculation of the underlying system capacity benefit input values, when authorized pursuant to Commission Rule R8-69(c) and unless the Commission determines otherwise in a G.S.
-62-133.9 DSM/EE Rider proceeding, the Company shall be permitted to recognize the impact of the Reserve Margin Adjustment Factor used in the determination of the PPI and PRI values for its energy efficiency programs. - (h) The Reserve Margin Adjustment Factor is equivalent to (1 + Reserve Margin) / (Performance Adjustment Factor) and will be applied to the system capacity benefit input values of all energy efficiency programs. - (i) The Reserve Margin used shall be based upon the reserve margin target established in the most recent Commission adopted CPIRP proceeding as of December 31 of the year immediately preceding the date of the annual DSM/EE rider filing.

-- (j) The Performance Adjustment Factor (PAF) used shall be based upon value reflected in the most recent Commission approved Biennial Avoided Cost proceeding as of December 31 of the year immediately preceding the date of the annual DSM/EE rider filing. - 23.
-If a program fails the economic test in Paragraph 21 above, Duke Energy Carolinas will determine if certain measures can be removed from the program to satisfy the criteria established in Paragraph 21. - 24.
-Nothing in this Mechanism relieves Duke Energy Carolinas from its obligation to comply with Commission Rule R8-68 when filing for approval of DSM or EE measures or programs other than the DSM/EE Innovation Program described below in Paragraph 32.
+- cost proceeding as of December 31 of the year preceding the date of the annual DSM/EE rider filing. - (b) Moreover, because energy efficiency is the modeled as a load modifier in the CPIRP, for the Calculation of the underlying avoided capacity benefits, when authorized pursuant to Commission Rule R8-69(c) and unless the Commission determines otherwise in a G.S.
+62-133.9 DSM/EE Rider proceeding, the Company shall be permitted to recognize the impact of the Reserve Margin Adjustment Factor used in the determination of the PPI and PRI values for its energy efficiency programs.
+The Reserve Margin Adjustment Factor is equivalent to (1 + Reserve Margin) / (Performance Adjustment Factor) and will be applied to the avoided capacity benefits of all energy efficiency programs.
+The Reserve Margin employed shall be based upon the value reflected in the most recent Commission adopted CPIRP proceeding as of December 31 of the year immediately preceding the date of the annual DSM/EE rider filing.
+The Performance Adjustment Factor employed shall be based upon value reflected in the most recent Commission approved Biennial Avoided Cost proceeding as of December 31 of the year immediately preceding the date of the annual DSM/EE rider filing. - 22.
+If a program fails the economic test in Paragraph 21 above, Duke Energy Carolinas will determine if certain measures can be removed from the program to satisfy the criteria established in Paragraph 21. - Nothing in this Mechanism relieves Duke Energy Carolinas from its 23. obligation to comply with Commission Rule R8-68 when filing for approval of DSM or EE measures or programs other than the Energy Innovation Program described below in Paragraph 31.
 As specifically required by Rule R8- 68(c)(3)(iii), Duke Energy Carolinas shall, in its filings for approval of measures and programs, describe in detail the industry-accepted methods to be used to collect and analyze data; measure and analyze program participation; and evaluate, measure, verify, and validate estimated energy and peak demand savings.
 Duke Energy Carolinas shall provide a schedule for reporting the results of this EM&V process to the Commission.
 The EM&V process description should describe not only the methodologies used to produce the impact estimates utilized, but also any methodologies the Company considered and rejected.
 Specifically, the Company's filings shall clearly identify the proposed baseline category to be used to determine energy savings for all Programs and Measures, including the measures for which the Company proposes to determine impacts utilizing an "as found" baseline: the measures for which it proposes to use the existing efficiency standard as the baseline; and the measures for which it proposes to use a de facto baseline determined through market research.
 The Company shall provide the rationale supporting the use of its proposed baseline for the applicable Program or Measures.
 For any such Programs or Measures, the filing will also detail the specific EM&V protocols that will be utilized to appropriately measure and verify the impacts.
-Additionally, if Duke Energy Carolinas plans to use an independent third party for purposes of EM&V, it shall identify the third party and include all third-party costs in its filing. - 25.
-For those programs first approved in Duke Energy Carolinas' South Carolina jurisdiction and subsequently in its North Carolina jurisdiction, net dollar savings achieved in the South Carolina jurisdiction will be eligible for consideration of inclusion in the determination of the incentive to be approved by the Commission.
+Additionally, if Duke Energy Carolinas plans to use an independent third party for purposes of EM&V, it shall identify the third party and include all third-party costs in its filing.

+24. For those programs first approved in Duke Energy Carolinas' South Carolina jurisdiction and subsequently in its North Carolina jurisdiction, net dollar savings achieved in the South Carolina jurisdiction will be eligible for consideration of inclusion in the determination of the incentive to be approved by the Commission.